yugabyte/yugabyte-db/README.md

-pg_stat_monitor - Statists collector for [PostgreSQL][1].
+pg_stat_monitor - Statistics collector for [PostgreSQL][1].

 The pg_stat_monitor is statistics collector tool based on PostgreSQL's pg_stat_statement.
+PostgreSQL’s “pg_stat_statment” provides the basic statistics which is sometimes not enough.
+The major flaw in this that it accumulates all the queries and its statistics and does not provide aggregate statistics, in that case, the user needs to calculate the aggregate which is quite expensive.

+Pg_stat_monitor is build on top of pg_stat_statment, so it provides all the pg_stat_statment plus its own feature set.

 #### Supported PostgreSQL Versions.
+Pg_stat_monitor should work on the latest version of PostgreSQL but only tested with these versions of PostgreSQL.

     *   PostgreSQL Version 11
     *   PostgreSQL Version 12
-    *   Percona Dsitribution for PostgreSQL
+    *   Percona Distribution for PostgreSQL

 #### Installation
-There are two ways to install the pg_stat_monitor.
+There are two ways to install pg_stat_monitor.
 The first is by downloading the pg_stat_monitor source code and compiling it.
-The second option is to download the deb or rpm packages.
+The second is to download the deb or rpm packages.

 ##### Download and compile
 The latest release of pg_stat_monitor can be downloaded from this GitHub page: